 The rubber bristles on the Boie brush, which is a manual silicone brush that we have reviewed, are much more akin to a regular toothbrush head.

 How good are they – do they clean as well?

-The brushing experience is definitely different and compared to using my Oral-B electric toothbrush, and the clean did not feel as deep or as aggressive.
+The brushing experience is definitely different and compared to using an Oral-B electric toothbrush, the clean did not feel as deep or as aggressive.

 It might sound odd, but I psychologically feel better after the clean from my electric toothbrush.
 I use the term aggressive, because this to me is the best word I can think of to describe the clean.
 It does not feel abrasive or hurt, but I feel my gums are worked and invigorated more with the electric motor and nylon bristles.